dotnet/project-system/docs/Getting Started.md

 3. __File__ -> __Close Solution__
 4. In __File Explorer__, rename project from _[project].csproj_ -> _[project].msbuildproj_
 5. __File__ -> __Open__ -> __Project/Solution__ and browse to the project you just renamed and choose __Open__

+#### AppDesigner, Settings, Resource Editors and Property Pages
+Unless you you need to test these features within the context of the new project system, the easiest way to test these features are via existing C# and Visual Basic projects.

 ### Code Coverage